haru-ake/qmk_keymap/README.md

 ### 4. Compile and upload

-Execute `rake` command on repository root.
+Execute `rake` command in the repository root.

 It should exist rake tasks to compile and upload firmware.